TheRoboticsClub/gsoc2021-Chandan_Kumar/docs/_posts/2021-08-21-GSoC'21-summary.md

 - [Mobile Manipulation (Gazebo + Console + Rviz)](https://github.com/predator4hack/RoboticsAcademy/tree/mobile_manipulation)
 - [Documentation](https://github.com/predator4hack/RoboticsAcademy/tree/mobile_manipulation_doc)

-### Improvements
+### TODO

 - Need to resolve : `ERROR: Cannot locate node of type [scan_unifier_node] in package [cob_scan_unifier].
 Make sure file exists in package path and permission is set to executable (chmod +x)`

     Steps taken to resolve this issue:
-    - According to this [post](https://github.com/microsoft/AirSim/issues/2591), the reason behind this error is sourcing each of the docker sub-shell.
+    - **Created ROS Entrypoint** : According to this [post](https://github.com/microsoft/AirSim/issues/2591), the reason behind this error is sourcing each of the docker sub-shell.
 So I created a ROS EntryPoint in order swource every subshell.
 But this doesn't seem to work.
-    - Directly installed cob driver - Because the cob driver used in our Industrial Robots is custom and has some distinct functionalities than the standard driver, it does not appear to operate.
+    - **Installed COB driver** : Because the cob driver used in our Industrial Robots is custom and has some distinct functionalities than the standard driver, it does not appear to operate.
-    - Added the path of this driver directly in the enviornemnt variable but this didn't worked.
+    - **Explicitly added paths in the enviornment variables** : Added the path of this driver directly in the enviornemnt variable but this didn't worked.

 -

 - Need to resolove : `Failed to load plugin libgazebo_ros_moveit_planning_scene.so: libgazebo_ros_moveit_planning_scene.so: cannot open shared object file: No such file or directory`

     Steps taken to resolve this issue:
-    - In this pull request, the libgazebo_ros_moveit_planning_scene was integrated in kinetic devel, so I tried to add the same plugin to our workspace.
+    - **Added libgazebo_ros_moveit_planning_scene from a git repo** : In [this](https://github.com/ros-simulation/gazebo_ros_pkgs/pull/713) pull request, the libgazebo_ros_moveit_planning_scene was integrated in kinetic devel, so I tried to add the same plugin to our workspace.
 This error was resolved but it came with some other errors(Refer week 10 blog).

+### Future Works

+- Migrate exercise to RADI 3
+- Integrate RQT window in the exercise

 ### Simulation